Ready to try BuildTrace?

 # What it does:

-• - Asks for your API key
+• - Connects your API key

 • - Installs a .git/hooks/post-commit hook